Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Main theorem

-\subsection{Non-archimedean Moishezon spaces}
+\subsection{Non-Archimedean Moishezon spaces}

-The notion of non-archimedean Moishezon spaces has been developed and studied in \cite{conrad}.
-In this section, we confine ourselves to recalling the definition of non-archimedean Moishezon spaces and state the main theorem characterizing them, from which we will then deduce the algebraization result needed to complete the proof in the non-archimedean case.\\
+The notion of non-Archimedean Moishezon spaces was developed and studied in \cite{conrad}.
+In this section, we recall the definition of non-Archimedean Moishezon spaces and state the main theorem characterizing them, from which we will deduce the algebraization result needed to complete the proof in the non-Archimedean case.\\

-\begin{definition}[\cite{conrad}] A rigid analytic variety $X$ is Moishezon if it is proper and each irreducible component $X_{i}$ of $X$, endowed with its reduced structure, satisfies $trdeg(K(X_{i})) = dim X_{i}$, where $K(X_{i})$ is the field of mermorphic functions. \end{definition}
+\begin{definition}[\cite{conrad}] A rigid analytic variety $X$ is \emph{Moishezon} if it is proper and each irreducible component $X_{i}$ of $X$, endowed with its reduced structure, satisfies $\mathrm{trdeg}_{k}(K(X_{i})) = \dim X_{i}$, where $K(X_{i})$ is the field of meromorphic functions and $\mathrm{trdeg}_{k}$ denotes its transcendence degree over $k$. \end{definition}

-\begin{theorem}[\cite{conrad}] The full subcategory of Moishezon spaces inside the category of rigid analytic varieties coincide with the essential image of the analytification functor from the category of proper algebraic spaces. \end{theorem}
+\begin{theorem}[\cite{conrad}] The full subcategory of Moishezon spaces inside the category of rigid analytic varieties coincides with the essential image of the analytification functor from the category of proper algebraic spaces over $k$. \end{theorem}